iscc/iscc-specs/docs/specification.md

 ### Feature Hashing

-The ISCC standardizes various feature hashing algorithms that reduce content features to a binary vector used as the body of the various Content-ID components.
+The ISCC standardizes various feature hashing algorithms that reduce content features to a binary vector used as the body of the various Content-Code components.

 #### similarity_hash